zktuong/ktplots/README.md

 annotation <- paste0(kidneyimmune$Experiment, '_', kidneyimmune$celltype)
 ```

 To run, you will need to load in the means.txt and pvals.txt from the analysis.
+If you are using results from cellphonedb version 3, the `pvalues.txt` is `relevant_interactions.txt` and also add `version3 = TRUE` into all the functions below.
 ```R
 # pvals <- read.delim("pvalues.txt", check.names = FALSE)
 # means <- read.delim("means.txt", check.names = FALSE)